Chandran Nair (businessman)

-Chandran Nair is a Malaysian businessman and founder of The Global Institute for Tomorrow, an independent think-tank based in Hong Kong.
+Chandran Nair is a Malaysian businessman and scholar.
+He is the founder of The Global Institute for Tomorrow, an independent think-tank based in Hong Kong.
 He is also Project Director for The Other Hundred, an international photography competition and photo-book project.

 Background

 Nair was born in Malaysia, the seventh of eight children.
 His parents were immigrants to Malaysia from India, and not well off, with all the children sharing a room.
 He studied chemical engineering in the UK, where he then worked for a few years.
 At 28, he joined the anti-apartheid movement in South Africa, building sanitation and water systems by day on a stipend and playing the saxophone in his free time in a band.
 He later earned a master's degree in environmental engineering from Bangkok.